NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Defensive Instincts.md

 [[Feats/Defensive Instincts|Defensive Instincts]]

-**Requirements** you are adjacent to at least two enemies

-* * *

-Your body tenses up when surrounded, putting you on edge just enough to anticipate an attack.
-You gain a +1 circumstance bonus to AC until the beginning of your next turn and Step.
+You gain a +1 circumstance bonus to AC.

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Lost Omens The Mwangi Expanse* *OGL*